-But it's no wonder that some many people got killed there, because almost anyone - friends and foe- seems to know the address of the flat and obviously it's quite easy to break in: Prendergast (The Joker) planted a trap, Benson swapped Steed's watch (The Return of the Cybernauts), Gordon placed a bomb in Something Nasty in the Nursery.
+But it's no wonder that some many people got killed there because almost anyone - friends and foe- seems to know the address of the flat.
+And apparently it's quite easy to break in: Prendergast (The Joker) planted a trap, Benson swapped Steed's watch (The Return of the Cybernauts), Gordon placed a bomb in Something Nasty in the Nursery.

-The door was secured by a bolt and a chain, but often Steed left the flat door open
+The door is secured by a bolt and a chain, but often Steed left the flat door open.

-But there are positive records too (maybe not for Steed's liver, but...).
+But there are more pleasant records too (maybe not for Steed's liver).

 John Steed's Flats - No.4

-Only in one episode, A Funny Thing Happened on the Way to the Station, did Mrs. Peel ever use a key to Steed's fourth flat.
+Only in one episode, A Funny Thing Happened on the Way to the Station, Mrs. Peel ever used a key to Steed's fourth flat.